ABOUT SLEEP DISORDERS | CPAP USAGE

 Lake Regional offers a full range of diagnostic testing, including sleep studies (polysomnograms), multiple sleep latency testing (MSLT), home sleep studies (HST) and maintenance of wakefulness testing (MWT).

 Sleep studies are painless and non-invasive procedures.
 There are no needles involved; testing includes only sensors and equipment applied to the surface of the skin.

-Patients spend the night in a private room at Lake Regional’s Sleep Lab where their sleep patterns are monitored using state-of-the-art technology.
+Patients spend the night in a private room at Lake Regional’s Sleep Center where their sleep patterns are monitored using state-of-the-art technology.
 Monitoring devices track brain waves, heart rate, oxygen levels, rapid eye movements and more.
 Patients may resume normal activities after the study is completed.

 Studies are scored by a sleep technologist.
 The results are then analyzed by a sleep disorders physician and forwarded to the patient’s physician for review and discussion of treatment options, as needed.

 All sleep studies are done by appointment only and are conducted seven nights a week from 8 p.m. to 6 a.m.

 Patients scheduled for a sleep study at Lake Regional may preregister online.
 This allows patients to go directly to the sleep clinic without stopping at the registration desk.
 If you choose to register in person, you can do so at Lake Regional’s Patient Access Services office or by calling 573-348-8200.